-Under the Urban Regeneration and Housing Act 2015, local authorities are required to produce a vacant sites register, since 1 January 2017.
+Since 2017, local authorities must maintain a vacant sites register.
 This is a register of lands in the local authority’s area that are suitable for housing but have not been put forward for development.
+This requirement was introduced by the Urban Regeneration and Housing Act 2015.

 Sites included on the register are subject to the vacant sites levy.
 The levy is intended to encourage the development of vacant sites and to reduce land hoarding.
-Guidance is available from the Department of Housing, Planning and Local Government in Circular PL 06/2018 (pdf).
+Guidance on the vacant sites levy is available from the Department of Housing, Local Government and Heritage in Circular PL 06/2018 (pdf).

 You can also find information on Derelict sites.